Who is this Jay Manning guy anyway?

 What I didn’t see at the time was that this was just an ineffective, superficial band-aid solution.
 It was never going to help me overcome porn addiction without me working on a deeper level and getting to the root of my addiction first.

-The website blocker stopped me from accessing all the blatantly pornographic sites, but then I just started spending a ton of extra time trying to find sites that weren’t blocked.
+The website blocker stopped me from accessing all the blatantly pornographic sites, but then I just started spending extra time trying to find sites that weren’t blocked.

-Then, after I’d jerked off to it and was feeling the intense emotional downer that comes with relapsing, I’d set the software to block that site too.
-So next time I’d have to search somewhere else to find porn . . . and the cycle continued yet again.
+Then, after I’d jerked off to it and was feeling the emotional battering of another relapse, I’d set the software to block that site too.
+This meant that next time I’d have to search somewhere else to find porn . . . and the cycle continued yet again.

 My Extraordinary Failure Record

-I struggled with trying to quit porn for about 4 years in total.
-I wasn’t counting, but I’d guess I tried and failed at least 80 times over that period (probably way more).
+I struggled to give up porn for about 4 years in total.
+I wasn’t counting, but I’d guess I tried and failed at least 80 times over that period (probably even more).

 The Critical Turning Point